 headlamp

-A headlamp with a brightness of at least 300 lumens and a flood light beam is the most useful for any kind of general outdoor activities like hiking, camping, or climbing.
-These headlamps throw bright light over a larger surface area but not quite as far as a spot light beam headlamp.
+For most people, 300 headlamp lumens will provide sufficient brightness without draining your battery too quickly.
+This makes them most useful for any kind of general outdoor activity like hiking, camping, or climbing.
+Headlamps in the 300-lumen range throw bright light over a larger surface area but not quite as far as a spotlight beam headlamp.
 A spotlight headlamp might be very useful in instances of seeing the trail up ahead of you or spotting wildlife in the distance.

 Of course, if you want to have your cake and eat it too, you can get a versatile headlamp that can do both.
 The Fenix HM65R is one of the most multifaceted headlamps on the market.
-It features both a flood and spot light that can be used independently or combined to create a total max lumen count of 1400.
-It can also be used on high, 400 lumens, for up to 21 hours.
+It features both a flood and spotlight that can be used independently or combined to create a total max lumen count of 1400.
+It can even be used on high, 400 lumens, for up to 22 hours.
 We recommend this headlamp for any outdoor enthusiast who likes to stay out past dark.

 Recommended Lumen Count for On the Job